 Galapagos Finches are relatively similar in color and shape and, in fact, do not differ much from the common garden finch, making it almost impossible to differentiate between them in the wild.
 They are characterized by short tails and small, rounded wings with a dull black, brown or olive plumage.
-Their beaks also have the same coloring; those in non-breeding stage have yellow/ornage beaks, while those in breeding have inky black beaks.
-The similar coloring, habits and size of the 13 species are a clear reminder of the birds’ common origin.
+Their beaks also have the same coloring; those in the non-breeding stage have yellow/orange beaks, while those inbreeding have inky black beaks.
+The similar coloring, habits, and size of the 13 species are a clear reminder of the birds’ common origin.
 However, the primary aspect that makes these birds particular is the shape of their beaks, which varies quite drastically between the species according to their habitat and diet.

 Although they have taken his name, Charles Darwin gave very little credit to the Galapagos finches when he was in the islands, not even recognizing them all as finches.
 It was not until he returned to England and began to study his collections (with the help of specialists) that he realized that each of these birds demonstrated slight differences that were unique to the islands.
 Furthermore, he noticed a connection between these Galapagos finches and a much more common species on the continent of South America, leading him to wonder why each of these birds would have such slight variations, yet be so intimately related, as if the “species had been taken and modified for different ends.”